sourish19/Typescript/notes.md

 - npm init -y
 - npx tsc --init
 - tsc -b -> Compile ts to js
+- After the compilation run node dist/index.js - like normally used to do
 #

 - Generates a new index.js file